ds5110/git-intro/README.md

   * There are many tools for automating workflows.
 They're never free for production/secure sites.
   To automate the workflow for your publicly available github-pages site, I recommend [github actions](https://docs.github.com/en/actions).
 It's free for small projects.
-  * If you need to scale things up and/or deploy securely, I recommend: [Observable Cloud](https://observablehq.com/platform/cloud).

 ## Example assignment layout